RouleThomas/Akizu_Lab/002_scRNAseq/003__YAP1/labnote.md

 ----> In the end; **what worked is to run trajectory per trajectory; it should last around 24-72hours per trajectory.
 Using the top 10k features do not reduce time significantly.**
 ----> Parrelization can be stuck sometime so I ll run it without...

+--> The pseudotime diff looks weirk so let s use log2fc files anmd not the raw not log2fc filtered

 ```bash
 conda activate condiments_V5
 # test